Context & key figures

 - Launch in 2021 of a diabetes prevention houses, jointly with the association Diabète laisse moi vivre (ADLMV), and launch of prevention and support workshops for people in the house.

-- Training of 18 patient peer educators in 2021 and adaptation of prevention tools developed in Mali used by PEPs.
+- Training 18 patient peer educators and adapting the prevention tools developed in Mali for use by the PPE.

-- Achievements in 2021 by PEs, within the walls of prevention centres, with the community, in health structures and in prenatal consultations, in Ouagadougou and in 6 other regions: 300 events which affected 3,746 people.
+- Carried out by PE, within the walls of prevention houses, in the community, in health facilities and in antenatal consultations, in Ouagadougou and 6 other regions: 1,200 events reaching 13,331 people.

-- Celebration of World Diabetes Day (WDD) on November 11, 2021 with the authorities.
-Broadcast of TV trailers, short radio programs and a press conference.
+- Celebration of World Diabetes Day (WDD) with the authorities.
+Broadcast of TV trailers, radio micro-programmes and a press conference.

-- Training of a network of 25 journalists on issues related to diabetes, and awarding of prizes for the best contributions, among the 15 productions made in 2021 in the various media.
+- Training of a network of 25 journalists on diabetes-related issues, with prizes awarded for the best contributions in the various media.

-- Screening and hypertension days : 71 including 30 on the sidelines of the WDD: in total: 6,459 people screened.
+- Screening and hypertension days 135 on the occasion of WDD and a total of 20,000 people screened.

-- Actions in schools in Burkina Faso : in 2021, 3 training sessions for 120 education staff in Ouagadougou and in the Center (Ouagadougou), Center-West (Koudougou), Central Plateau (Ziniaré), Center-East (Tenkodogo) and Center-South (Manga) regions.
-Which led to the realization of 126 animations in 42 schools and reached 3,390 pupils.
+- Actions in schools in Burkina Faso : 3 training courses for 120 education staff in Ouagadougou and the Centre (Ouagadougou), Centre-West (Koudougou), Plateau Central (Ziniaré), Centre-East (Tenkodogo) and Centre-South (Manga) regions.
+These activities involved 126 events in 42 schools, reaching 3,390 pupils.

 - Continuation of the intercultural exchange between Ouagadougou and Grenoble.
-In the first half of 2021, 68 students were involved in this exchange.
+68 pupils took part in this exchange.

 In 2013, only 3.8% of health districts in Burkina Faso had health professionals trained in diabetes management.
 In 2019, thanks to the action of Santé Diabète, all (100%) of the health districts in Burkina Faso have diabetes management trained health professionals.